Eat, Drink & Be Merry! Tickets are on sale now for the Taste of Downtown

 Don't miss our top stories and need-to-know news everyday in your inbox.

-A wide variety of appetizers, entrees and desserts will be served, and entertainment will be provided by Ralph Butler and Gigi Darr.
-Please note that guests must be 21 or older, with a valid ID in order to board the Casino.
-All proceeds from the fundraiser will help Alton Main Street advance the organization’s goals to improve and enhance the downtown historic district.
+A wide variety of appetizers, entrees and desserts will be served, and wine and beer tastings will also be included in the ticket price.
+All proceeds from the fundraiser will benefit Alton Marketplace to advance the organization’s goals to improve and enhance the downtown district.

+The public is encouraged to make a night of it and stop into the downtown merchants for their holiday shopping.
+Free trolley transportation will be provided between the Templeand the participating downtown merchants all evening long.
+For more info please visit www.AltonMarketplace.com or call 463-1016.

 More like this: